baseman/event-player-akka-http-boilerplate/README.md

 # event-player-akka-http-boilerplate
-This boilerplate is to help initialize a my.artifact.myeventplayer.common.aggregate.event models driven by eventplayer
+This boilerplate is to help initialize a co.remotectrl.myevent.common.aggregate.event models driven by eventplayer

 # Setup